HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 	Restricts the meta to only be used on specific platforms.

-	If untyped metadata throw an error, this is unnecessary, as one can use conditional compilation to only define this metadata if a target's define is defined.
+	NOTE:
-**/
+	If untyped metadata throw an error, this is unnecessary!
+Instead conditional compilation can be used to only define a metadata if a target's "define" is defined. (i.e. `#if js ... #end`) **/
 @:metadata
 @metadataCompileOnly